-BUSN 225 Tourism and Hospitality Marketing: (3 cr)
+BUSN 225 Tourism and Hospitality Marketing (3 cr)

 This course is about the successful marketing principles employed in the tourism and hospitality industry.
 Demand variables, distribution channels, communications, promotions, research, packaging, collateral materials, pricing strategies, the marketing plan, and enhancing internal sales may be covered.
+Cross-listed as THMT 225.